gizatechxyz/giza-cli/docs/welcome/frameworks.md

 giza transpile --framework EZKL --input-data input.json model.onnx
 ```

-The `transpile` command in EZKL its essentially the same as the `setup()` command used to perform the trusted setup, as we need extra information to perform the `setup` it has an additional `--input-data` flag that allows you to specify the input data for the model.
+The `transpile` command in EZKL is essentially the same as the `setup()` command used to perform the trusted setup, as we need extra information to perform the `setup` it has an additional `--input-data` flag that allows you to specify the input data for the model.

 This allows you to switch between frameworks as needed, providing flexibility and control over your development process.